Maboroshy/midi-scripter/examples/launchpad_overlay/readme.md

 ## Prerequisites

-- 'To DAW LPX' and 'From DAW LPX' virtual ports.
 - [AbletonOSC](https://github.com/ideoforms/AbletonOSC)
 to set and get the selected scene.
 - Set virtual ports as proxies for Launchpad X: